samuela/rustybox/README.md

 ## Status

 rustybox is a work-in-progress!
 It started out life as a direct [c2rust](https://github.com/immunant/c2rust) transpile of the busybox project, and has been steadily improving since then.
 This has the benefit of ensuring that rustybox is "bug-for-bug" compatible with busybox, but it does mean that we have inherited the raw pointers and `unsafe`s that come from C land.
-If making essential software memory-safe is your cup of tea join the party with a PR!
+If making essential software memory-safe is your cup of tea then join the party with a PR!

 ## Contributing to rustybox